AeriaVelocity/Sonic-ReVelocity/README.md

     slope will let him jump higher and further.
 Chaining together consecutive jumps will result in faster movement.
 * **Wall Jump** - `A` while wallbound
-  * While Sonic is wallbound (touching a wall and not the floor), he can jump off of it, sending him upward and away from the wall.
+  * While Sonic is wallbound (touching a jumpable wall and not touching the floor), he can jump off of it, sending him upward and away from the wall.
 Be aware the wall jump has a fixed amount of speed, and will cancel Sonic's velocity.
+  * Holding `←` or `→` against a jumpable wall will stick Sonic to that wall and inhibit any vertical movement, making it easier to line up a jump.
 * **Quick Spin** - `B`
   * Sonic can perform a quick Spin Dash and immediately transition into running, boosting his speed or changing his direction.